-Relevant Form: G-5, Actuarial Standards Expert Certification
+Relevant Form: G-5, Actuarial Hurricane Standards Expert Certification

 - 1. Describe the methods used in the hurricane model to calculate hurricane loss costs for building coverage associated with personal and commercial residential properties. - 2.
 Describe the methods used in the hurricane model to calculate hurricane loss costs for appurtenant structure coverage associated with personal and commercial residential properties. - 3.
 Describe the methods used in the hurricane model to calculate hurricane loss costs for contents coverage associated with personal and commercial residential properties. - 4.
-Describe the methods used in the hurricane model to calculate hurricane loss costs for time element coverage associated with personal and commercial residential properties.
+Describe the methods used in the hurricane model to calculate hurricane loss costs for time element coverage associated with personal and commercial residential properties. - 5.
+Describe the methods used in the hurricane model to account for law and ordinance coverage associated with personal residential properties.

 - 1. The methods used to produce building, appurtenant structure, contents and time element hurricane loss costs will be reviewed. - 2.
-The treatment of law and ordinance coverage will be reviewed.
-If it is not modeled, justification will be reviewed.
+The treatment of law and ordinance coverage will be reviewed, including the statutory required 25% and 50% coverage options for personal residential policies.